• Menu

 The Daintree Rainforest is the oldest in the world at over 130 million years of age.
 This sits in stark contrast to the Amazon, which is only 7 million years old.
 We had originally intended on spending only about an hour here, but the place was so interesting with countless things to see and a great audio guide tour included in our admission, we spent over two hours here.

-Several Fish Swimming In The Reef - Oak Beach, Australia
+Fish Swimming In The Coral - Oak Beach, Australia

-Several Fish Swimming In The Reef – Oak Beach, Australia
+Fish Swimming In The Coral – Oak Beach, Australia

 Another 30 minutes or so of driving and we had reached the end of the road (for rental cars and most 2WD vehicles) at Cape Tribulation, a secluded and beautiful stretch of tropical beach.
 This place is unique as it is the only place in the world where two UNESCO World Heritage sites for the Daintree Rainforest and the Great Barrier Reef lie side by side.
 We enjoyed walking along the beach and climbing up to an overlook that provided some beautiful views of the beach, the surrounding rain forest, and the turquoise waters of the sea.